MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 4. Select the report to view it.

-5. If you get an error, you may need to re-enter your credentials.
+5. If you get an error, you may need to reenter your credentials.
 Select the **Manage** icon.

     ![Manage your report](media/paginated-reports-quickstart-aw/power-bi-paginated-manage-report.png)